 Not all community organizations are great at marketing events.
 So, an electronic file delivery of best practices for marketing a screening like this would be very useful to them.
 Having recently worked with a few arts organizations, I wish I had made a template with more detail to better get the word out and get a few more people to show up.

-Thanks so much for reading!
-Next week I’ll release a blog about how to actually market this package.
-This is a service I provide for my clients, so if you’d like to me to consider taking yours on, use the submit button below.
-Writing isn’t my full-time job, so if you find this content valuable, please consider contributing to my patreon.
-If you can’t do that, but still want more content just like this, sign up for my email list to get monthly blog digests segmented by topic as well as some great film market resources.
+This is a service I provide for my clients, so if you’d like me to consider taking yours on, use our services button below. if you want more content just like this, sign up for my email list to get monthly blog digests segmented by topic as well as some great film business resources.